 We believe it is critical for consumers to support the RSPO's efforts, and show consumer preference for products made by RSPO members, and ultimately demand certified sustainable palm oil.

-Use this shopping guide when you go to the store.
 Support companies that have joined the RSPO.

 Write to your favorite companies and restaurants.
 Ask them to use sustainable palm oil in their products and to join the RSPO if they haven't done so already.

 Promote better labeling.
 Encourage RSPO companies to label products with an "Orangutan Friendly" label, just like the "Dolphin Safe" tuna labeling.

 Use recycled paper products like paper towels, bathroom tissue, notebooks, stationary and printer paper.

 Recycle paper and cardboard.